stakater/Playbook/content/gitlab/setup-gitlab-project-via-terraform.md

     * jobFolderDescription = Description of the folder visible in Jenkins which will contain all pipelines of terraform projects specified in `carbook-gitlab-config`

     * tfFilesPrefix = Prefix of all the terraform files present in `carbook-gitlab-config` group responsible for creating new projects in `carbook` group.
 Note that the group terraform file in `carbook-gitlab-config` should not follow this prefix.

+### Creating a manual pipeline for terraform project

+Now we need to create a pipline for `carbook-gitlab-config` which will use the Jenkinsfile we created above.
+As the pipeline will run our new group, users, and projects will be created.
+Also a new folder in our Jenkins with all the pipelines for projects will also be created.